 With recurrence, where the state is estimated and so is a function of $\weights$, the only difference to this update is in the computation of $\nabla_\weights V_\weights(\svec_t)$, where $\svec_t$ should instead be thought of $\svec_t(\weights)$.
 This gradient now requires the chain rule, to account for the impact of $\weights$ on the last state, and the state before then, and so on:

 where $\svec_t = f_\weights(\svec_{t-1}, \xvec_t)$.
 Computing this gradient back-in-time, $\nabla_\weights \svec_t$---which is also called the \emph{sensitivity}---is precisely the aim of most RNN algorithms, including truncated BPTT and RTRL.
-Any algorithm to compute sensitivities can be used to obtain a TD update with recurrent connections to estimate the state.
+Any algorithm that computes sensitivities can be used to obtain a TD update with recurrent connections to estimate the state.